Here are some notable Connecticut residents, past and present, who have received the Motion …

 Set in the fictional small town of Lynnfield, Connecticut, the screwball comedy Theodora Goes Wild stars Irene Dunn as the author of a racy novel which scandalizes her uptight neighbors.

-Connecticut is the setting for the supernatural comedy Topper, with Cary Grant and Constance Bennett as a pair of fun-loving ghosts.
+Upper-crust Connecticut society is the milieu in the supernatural comedy Topper, with Cary Grant and Constance Bennett as a pair of fun-loving ghosts.
+(Bennet continued the act in 1939's Topper Takes a Trip and 1941's Topper Returns, but by then Grant's star had already outgrown the series.)

 Bringing Up Baby: It doesn’t get any better than this quintessential screwball comedy directed by Howard Hawks and starring Katharine Hepburn and Cary Grant.
 Though shot primarily on the West Coast, the comical mayhem of this film is set amid the country clubs and homes of Connecticut.
 Grant plays Dr. David Huxley, a straight-laced paleontologist who is drawn into a series of increasingly ridiculous situations involving Susan Vance (Hepburn) and her pet leopard Baby.